homieiot/homie-esp8266/README.md

 ## Configuration API

 When in `config` mode, the device spawns an open AP named `Homie-XXXXXXXX`.
 To configure it, you need to connect to this network.
+The password is the id (`XXXXXXXX`).
+For example, if the AP is named `Homie-00a2e44d`, the password is `00a2e44d`.

 The device exposes a CORS-compliant HTTP server available at `http://homie.config` on port `80`.
 To bypass the built-in DNS server, you can also reach the server at `192.168.1.1`.